Dental Health and Behavior: Why Dental Care Is So Important

 - At-home products: There are many dental chews, water additives, and dental diets are marketed to improve dental health.
 To learn which are backed by evidence, join us for our free webinar on dog dental products.

-- Proper cleanings by your veterinarian: Regular dental cleanings under anesthesia should be completed as recommended by your veterinarian.
+- Proper cleanings by your veterinarian: Regular dental cleanings under anesthesia should be completed at least annually by your veterinarian.